Back to blog

 View LinkedIn

-Job portal app development cost usually starts around $35,000 to $75,000 for a focused MVP, moves into the $75,000 to $180,000 range for a production-ready hiring marketplace, and can exceed $250,000 when the platform needs advanced matching, recruiter workflows, subscriptions, ATS integrations, analytics, mobile apps, high-scale search, security review, and custom employer reporting.
-The exact number depends less on the phrase "job portal" and more on the workflows behind it.
+Job portal app development cost in 2026 usually starts around $35,000 to $75,000 for a focused MVP, moves into the $75,000 to $180,000 range for a production-ready hiring marketplace, and can exceed $250,000 when the platform needs mobile apps, recruiter workflows, AI matching, ATS or HRIS integrations, subscriptions, analytics, moderation, security review, and enterprise reporting.
+Treat lower public estimates as narrow MVP assumptions unless they clearly include QA, integrations, admin workflows, launch support, and post-launch maintenance.

 A useful estimate starts by deciding what kind of product you are building: a niche job board, a staffing-agency portal, an employer-candidate marketplace, a freelance marketplace, an internal recruitment portal, or an AI-assisted hiring platform.
-Each model changes user roles, data structure, moderation needs, payment rules, and integration scope.
+Each model changes user roles, data structure, moderation needs, payment rules, search quality, and integration scope.
+If the product is meant to become a serious hiring marketplace, review the service scope behind job portal app development services before comparing hourly quotes.

 If you only need a directional range, use NextPage's custom software cost estimator.
 If you already have a feature list and need to trim it into a first release, the MVP Scope Builder is the better starting point.